Receive private economic intelligence

 Specific signals to monitor as the situation moves from uncertainty toward action.

-Where markets, capital, technology, and power collide
+Where markets, institutions, technology, and power collide

 Each engagement is built around the decision, the audience, the time horizon, and the signals that would change the view.